The top 5 new rules of productivity

 This variation is normal – if a little frustrating.
 It also means that you shouldn’t judge your productivity by the output on any given day but rather by your average productivity over many days.

 I have never seen this more clearly than when I was writing my first book.
 Some days I’d sit myself down in front of my laptop and find myself unable to string two words together.
 Some mornings I banged out most of a chapter in a few hours.
 Writing is a creative process.
 I can do it when I’m in the mood.
 Trying to write when I’m not, is a frustrating exercise in futility.
 On the days where I couldn’t write, I’d go do something else.
-Probably wakeboarding :o)
+Probably wakeboarding :)

 The result: I wrote the book in record time (a couple of months all told), the book turned out really well AND I enjoyed the writing process immensely.